rackerlabs/support-how-to/content/rackspace-metrics/rackspace-metrics-overview.md

 **Note:** The roles needed for accessing the Rackspace Metrics API are described in <https://developer.rackspace.com/docs/metrics/v2/general-api-info/role-based-access-control/>.
-For more information about role-based access control, see [Overview: Role Based Access Control (RBAC)](/how-to/overview-role-based-access-control-rbac).
+For more information about role-based access control, see [Learn about Role-Based Access Control (RBAC)](/how-to/overview-role-based-access-control-rbac).

 ### How to access Rackspace Metrics